 Becoming a Man: My Bar Mitzvah Speech, 30 Years Later

-[Editor’s Note: The following is an excerpt from Unscrolled, a Reboot book to be released on September 24th.
-In it, 54 artists and writers wrestle with the 54 Torah portions.
-Below is a portion of his take on his bar mitzvah speech for Acharei Mot-K’doshim and what he would do differently 30 years later.]
+[Editor’s Note: The following is an excerpt from the book Unscrolled, in which 54 artists and writers wrestle with the 54 Torah portions.
+Below is a portion of the author's take on his bar mitzvah speech for Acharei Mot-K’doshim and what he would do differently 30 years later.]

 Esteemed rabbis, my dear parents, family, and friends: Shabbat shalom.
 Thank you for coming to celebrate with me on this day on which I become a man.